-Wisconsin prosecutors have engaged in a partisan witch hunt, targetting conservative political and issue groups and alleging that they illegally “coordinated” with the Scott Walker campaign.
+Wisconsin prosecutors engaged in a partisan witch hunt, targeting conservative political and issue groups and alleging that they illegally “coordinated” with the Scott Walker campaign.
 We filed amicus briefs in a number of related cases standing up for the right of people to communicate with their elected officials without losing the right to speak on political issues.
+The Wisconsin Supreme Court agreed and shut down the investigation.

 Wisconsin had aggregate campaign contribution limits even lower than the federal limits.
 When the U.S. Supreme Court struck down the federal limits in the McCutcheon case, we filed this case and overturned the state limits.

-A small town near Green Bay had an ordinance that banned nearly all signs placed in yards.
-Town officials played favorites by enforcing the ordinance against those who opposed wind turbines, not those who supported it.
+A small town near Green Bay had an ordinance banning nearly all yard signs.
+Town officials played favorites by enforcing the ordinance against people who opposed wind turbine development, while ignoring signs that supported it.
 We sued and obtained a substantial settlement from the Town for its blatant violation of First Amendment rights.

-WILL took over the representation of an original action in the Wisconsin Supreme Court challenging GAB regulations that imposed burdensome regulations on individuals involved in extremely small amounts of independent campaigning.
-The court split 3-3 and dismissed the case.
+Wisconsin’s now-defunct “Government Accountability Board” imposed burdensome regulations on individuals engaged in even the smallest amount of grassroots campaigning.
+WILL took over the representation of an original action in the Wisconsin Supreme Court challenging those regulations, but the court split 3-3 and dismissed the case.

 In this case, the U.S. Supreme Court struck down federal aggregate campaign contribution limits, concluding that prohibiting donors from donating to as many candidates as they wanted (within individual limits) violate the First Amendment.
 WILL filed an amicus brief arguing that the Court should stop giving more deference to contribution limits than to independent expenditure limits.